-Just as machine instructions are used to request the computer to perform a sequence of operations during program execution so assembler time, instructions requests to the assembler to perform certhe assembly. operations during tain Assembler-instruction statements. contrast to machine-instruction statements. do not usually cause machine-instructions to be included in the assembled program.
+Just as machine instructions are used to request the computer to perform a sequence of operations during program execution time, so assembler instructions are requests to the assembler to perform ceroperations during the assembly.
+Assembler-instruction statements, in contrast to machine-instruction statements, do not usually cause machine-instructions to be included in the assembled program.
 Some, such as DS and DC, generate no instructions but do cause storage areas to be set aside for constants and other data.
 Others, such as EQU and SPACE, are effective only at assembly time; they generate nothing in the assembled program and have no effect on the location counter.